NewDayTechnology/API-Design/DocumentationGuidelines/APIContentStructure.md

   * Sample response message
   * Error Codes

-When you are describing the parameters, mention the following details:
+When you are describing the parameters, mention the following information:

 |Parameter Name |Format | Description  |
 |------------------------|-----------|-------------------|
 | Name | Text| Name of the credit applicant. |
 |Contact Number | String | Include examples, if required.
 For example: _The contact number must start with '07'; for example, 07458847898._|

-* **Integration Guide**: Include the following:
-  * Versioning
-  * Environments
-  * Implementation process, if any
-  * NewDay Support

-For information on the document format that you must follow, refer to [API Document Format](/DocumentationGuidelines/APIDocumentFormat.md).
-For information on the process that you must follow to provide the content to the Developer Portal team, refer to [Document Publication Process].
+For information on the formats in which you must generate the API content, refer to [API Document Format](/DocumentationGuidelines/APIDocumentFormat.md).
+For information on the process that you must follow to provide the content to the Developer Portal team, refer to the [Document Publication Process](./DocumentPublicationProcess.md).